softace/sqliteodbc/Readme-macos.txt

 1.) . ./macos_env  # sets appropriate compiler env vars prior to run configure
 2.) ./configure
-3.) make  # insure that make using "libtool" from this directory - not Apple libtool 4.) ./mkpkg
+3.) make  # insure that make using "libtool" from this directory - not Apple libtool 3a.)
+You may or may not need to run "./mkdynlib" after running make.
+If there
+     is no *.dylib nor .libs/*.dylib, then try it.
+4.) ./mkpkg

 The result of running "mkpkg" will be a directory hierarchy with top level